 Our users on our web application (the “Feature Upvote service”)

 When you create an account on Feature Upvote we store your IP address, browser user agent string, and HTTP referrer.
 We do this so we can detect when people try to abuse the service.
-This information is stored in our database, which is hosted on AWS, and is not shared with other services.
+This information is stored in our database, which is hosted on AWS, using the Ireland data region, and is not shared with other services.

 Feature Upvote offers several optional integrations.
 When you enable an integration, your data will be shared with the integrated service only to the minimum extent necessary to provide the functioning integration.